-God the Father has summoned us to a unique position among all the other people of the earth.
+God has summoned us to a unique position.
 As saints, we have the responsibility to work toward the Kingdom of God and become holy—things only we can do!
-This should motivate us to please God by doing all that He requires of us.

 As God's children, we have no need to become discouraged for long.
 God has given and done so much for us that we have no reason to get down.

 John Ritenbaugh, reiterating that the heart is the generator or birthplace of our action, reminds us that we are a treasure in God's eyes, chosen, royal, and special, and we must guard and protect our calling, realizing it is the most precious possession w. . .